-Unlocking the Future of Cybersecurity: Quantum Randomness is Here! - YaNoticias
+Unlocking the Future of Cybersecurity: Quantum Randomness is Here! - YANoticias

-This innovative framework, developed in collaboration with a consortium of six QRNG tech partners, streamlines the adoption process by offering a standardized method for acquiring high-quality entropy.
-This helps organizations break free from proprietary restrictions and facilitates both cloud-based and on-premises solutions.
+This innovative framework, developed in collaboration with a consortium of six QRNG tech partners, streamlines the adoption process by offering a standardised method for acquiring high-quality entropy.
+This helps organisations break free from proprietary restrictions and facilitates both cloud-based and on-premises solutions.

 Aligned with NIST’s post-quantum cryptography standards, this initiative addresses the urgent need for robust cryptographic keys to guard against impending quantum threats.
 With a planned rollout through Palo Alto Networks’ GitHub later this year, the QRNG Open API will be integrated into Next Generation Firewalls (NGFWs), directly enhancing cryptographic functions within the security architecture.